Randomblock1/randomblock1.github.io/_posts/2021-05-05-qemu-windows-mac.md

     Reboot, then open Device Manager in Windows.
 Select View>Devices by Connection in the top menu bar.

-    Select ACPU ARM64-based PC>Microsoft ACPI-Compliant System>PCI Express Root Complex>Unknown device.
+    Select `ACPU ARM64-based PC>Microsoft ACPI-Compliant System>PCI Express Root Complex>Unknown device`.

-    Right click 'Unknown device' then select Update Drivers>Browse my computer for drivers>D:\NetKVM\w10\ARM64.
+    Right click 'Unknown device' then select `Update Drivers>Browse my computer for drivers>D:\NetKVM\w10\ARM64`.
 Click next to install the driver.
 Once that's done, shutdown, take a snapshot, and remove the following files from your start script:

        -drive file="virtio.iso",media=cdrom,if=none,id=drivers \
        -device usb-storage,drive=drivers \

 9. Optimize Windows (optional)

     Windows isn't really expecting to be run inside a virtual machine, so we're going to add some small tweaks to make it faster.
+We will disable printing, defragmentation, pagefiles, and hibernation.

     Open Command prompt and run: